 - Sian Bilock, professor of psychology at the University of Chicago.

-Not only does hand-on learning help children process information, but it’s also a more enjoyable way to learn.
+Not only does hands-on learning help children process information, but it’s also a more enjoyable way to learn.

 Most children simply don’t enjoy reading from a textbook, copying notes, or “learning” through rote memorization.
 Experiences and hands-on activities, however, will spark a child’s interest and imagination.

-Teachers should incorporate movement, interaction, and tactile experiences into the classroom as much as possible.
+Teachers should incorporate movement, interaction, and tactile experiences in the classroom as much as possible.
 One simple and effective way to do this is through the use of manipulatives.

-If you’re teaching basic addition, for example, you can have students count with any object, like crayons or marbles.
+If you’re teaching basic addition, for example, you can have students count using any object, like crayons or marbles.
 When teaching classification, have students sort blocks of different shapes and colors.